 Photos and rough plans for the 1947 coaches, combines and diner-lounges can be found in The Official Pullman Standard Library Vol. 10 .
-B&M Bulletin articles on these cars include: Vol. 2, #1, B&M - MEC Stainless Steel Passenger Cars with scale drawings of the coaches, Spring 1976, B&M - MEC Stainless Steel Update, Fall 1977, B&M Steel Dining Cars with scale drawings of the diner-lounges, Vol 17 #4, Remember When... with construction and PR photos, and Vol. 20, #2, Beach Series Sleepers.
+B&M Bulletin articles on them include: Vol. 2, #1, B&M - MEC Stainless Steel Passenger Cars with scale drawings of the coaches, Spring 1976, B&M - MEC Stainless Steel Update, Fall 1977, B&M Steel Dining Cars with scale drawings of the diner-lounges and Vol 17 #4, Remember When... with construction and PR photos.
 The roster information in both the 1972 and Spring 1976 articles was corrected in the Fall 1976 Bulletin.

-As delivered, both the B&M and MEC cars had maroon window bands, and were otherwise identical except for the road names on the letterboards.
+As delivered, the 1947 B&M and MEC cars had maroon window bands, and were otherwise identical except for the road names on the letterboards.
+All had 41-NP-11 trucks, a variant mostly found on the PRR that used a small leaf spring instead of automotive-type shock absorbers.
 Sometime after 1953 the MEC repainted at least one coach with a green window band edged with gold pinstripes (good photo in the Northern New England Color Guide...).
 The MEC sold its diners early - I think in 1951, which correlates with Official Railway Guide and timetable entries which indicate no on-train food service on the MEC by 1954.
 I believe that publications that have them being sold in 1958 or 1959 are in error.
 The B&M coaches, combines and diners went to the Wabash by way of a dummy company so McGinnis and his friends could extract a kickback (which sent him to jail a few years later).
 The MEC coaches and combines went to the Missouri Pacific in February 1960.

 Note: The BAR's three P-S coaches had a different window layout.
 They went to the Ontario Northland in 1959.

 Concord Jct. has subsequently done a number of small runs of these sides, selling primarily at a table at the West Springfield show.
-These lack plating, so the modeler must apply Bare Metal Foil or specialized paint before applying them to a core kit or a sanded-down Walthers P-S lightweight.
+These later sides aren't plated, so the modeler must apply Bare Metal Foil or specialized paint before applying them to a core kit or a sanded-down Walthers P-S lightweight body.

-Years ago, NJ Custom Brass imported a partially-assembled brass "kit" for the B&M/NH/BAR 6-4-6 sleepers.
-One of the lavatory windows is slightly mis-placed, and the right 41-BNO-11 trucks are now available: Custom Finishing offers pewter kits, Train Station Products has a styrene kit, and Rapido has a ready-to-run version.
-Both of these look much better than ECW's plastic version.
+In the 1980s, NJ Custom Brass imported a partially-assembled brass "kit" for the 1954 B&M/NH/BAR 6-4-6 sleepers.
+One of the lavatory windows is slightly mis-placed.
+The right 41-BNO-11 trucks are available: Custom Finishing offers pewter kits, Train Station Products has a styrene kit, and Walthers and Rapido have ready-to-run versions.
+All look much better than ECW's plastic version.
 For me, the most troublesome part of completing the NJCB car was the number and name boards.
 The etched and plated sides don't include any, since each of the owning railroads (B&M, BAR and NHNH&H) used different layouts.
 Plated brass panels were included in the kits, but they look too thick to me.
 I am fairly satisfied with the .015" nickel silver sheet from Clover House that I eventually stuck on with Walthers' Goo.

-In 2005, Railway Classics imported brass versions of the 1955 6-6-4 sleepers at $485 each.
+In 2005, Railway Classics imported brass versions of the 1954 6-4-6 sleepers at $485 each.
 The pilot model looked nice, but there were painting errors.
-I don't know if they were fixed in production.
+I have never seen a production model.

 The B&M's American Flyer coaches were similar to cars ordered by the New Haven and Bangor & Aroostook, but note that only the NH had the 11-window version.
 Also, B&M and BAR cars were built without skirting, and the BAR cars had ice-activated A/C (contrary to the E&B Valley instructions).
 Most NH cars had had the skirting over the trucks removed by 1947, and skirts between the trucks were mostly gone by 1957.
 The Official Pullman Standard Library Vol. 10 has rough plans and good photos of B&M, NH and BAR cars as-built, the Winter 1974/75 B&M Bulletin has better plans of the B&M cars and different photos.
 A comprehensive history of the NH cars and a separate article on modeling them appeared in the NHRHTA Shoreliner Volume 16 #3 (1985), but see also The New Haven RR's Streamlined Passenger Fleet by Doughty.